DeathChaos25/FE-Three-Houses-PersonData-Editor/README.md

 ToDo:
 - Implement the rest of the sections
 - Better portrait loading code (currently loads it based on asset ID and only very few are actually implemented)
-- Multi lang support maybe?
-(Partially done)
+- Full Multi lang support maybe?
+(Partially support implemented for now)
 - Add a reset button for current highlighted character (done kinda)

 Planned Features: